 Tap About on the Main menu screen to open this screen.
-The About screen is not used in no

-It is here to inform you about the map licenses you have, the creators of The NVX200 Navigator and the legal aspects of using the program.
+The About screen is not used in no rmal navigation.
+It is there to inform you about the map licenses you have, the creators of Touch & Go Navigator and the legal aspects of using the program.